-Currently, the 33-year-old is on a humanitarian mission in Cameroon, Africa with her sister to provide assistance to the refugee camps in that area.
+Currently, the 33-year-old is on a humanitarian mission in Cameroon, Africa with her sister to assist with the refugee camps in that area.
 The trip marks her first-time celebrating Eid al-Adha abroad, far away from family.
-But in true Eid-al Adha spirit, that’s what you call sacrifice in the name of religion.
+But in true Eid-al Adha spirit, that’s what you call to sacrifice in the name of religion.

-In a recent Instagram video, she gave followers a sneek peak inside her experience celebrating Eid al-Adha abroad.
+In a recent Instagram video, she gave followers a sneak peek inside her experience celebrating Eid al-Adha abroad.
 The night before Eid al-Adha, Heliza and the other volunteers on the mission were busy delegating tasks for the Feast of Sacrifice.

 FOR THE LOVE OF MISSIONS

 Her dedication to humanitarian activities is certainly an inspiration to many.
 She truly, deeply cares about helping those in need, even if it means risking her own life for it.

 Just last month, Heliza and her sister embarked on a humanitarian trip to Gaza, Palestine together with a group of Malaysian delegation.
 As we know, the ongoing Gaza-Israel conflict has turned the land into a warzone, so the safety of aid workers is always in question.
 Yet despite so, Heliza braves the odds to provide humanitarian relief.

 Her one-week stay was filled with nerve-wracking experiences to say the least, as she and the others frequently found themselves in life-threatening situations, leaving them to question if they would ever make it back home to Malaysia safe and sound.

 A chilling example would be when the group encountered a major setback on the day they were supposed to return home upon completing their mission.